 If you don't pay your business rates, we have a process we follow to recover what is owed:

-If you don't pay an installment, we will send you a further notice, which gives you seven days to bring your account up to date.
+If you don't pay an installment, we will send you a reminder notice, which gives you seven days to bring your account up to date.
 If this notice isn't paid, we will start formal legal action.

-If you pay the overdue installment but miss a future one, a cancellation notice will be issued and the full balance of your bill will be payable within seven days.
+If you pay the overdue installment but miss a future one, a final notice will be issued and the full balance of your bill will be payable within seven days.
 If this notice isn't paid, we will start formal legal proceedings.

 If you settle the amount in full, including costs, shown on the summons before the court hearing, we will take no further action.